Consensus is when at least 51% of the nodes on a blockchain network approve a transaction taking place.

 Proof of Burn (PoB)

-This is a consensus protocol that validates that a certain number of altcoins or tokens were sent to a once-off e-wallet address that can never be accessed again.
+This is a consensus protocol that validates that a certain number of altcoins or tokens were sent to a once-off cryptocurrency wallet address that can never be accessed again.
 This process is known as ‘burning’ and is usually done so as to increase the value of the cryptocurrency that remains in circulation.

 Proof of Authority (PoA)